 As noted on the Ingredients page, I get my Parmigiano-Reggiano directly from a dairy in Italy, but the heavy cream I get from a local dairy with grass-fed cows.
-Real parmigiano-reggiano and grated nutmeg are more important than getting the freshest cream, so don't let that hold you back.
+Real parmigiano-reggiano is more important than getting the freshest cream.
+Grating the nutmeg is also key.

 1 lb (453 g, but 500 g is fine) fettuccine (Giuseppe Cocco or De Cecco) or other pasta of your liking